Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com

 (b) Candidates for District Vice President must have benn a member of the NMPRA in good standing for at least 2 full seasons prior to running for office.
 Nominees for Vice President must reside in the District for which they are campaigning

-Section 4 Immediately following the annual election, the Board shall establish or reaffirm the continuance of District and National Committees as necessary to achieve association objectives.
+Section 6 Immediately following the annual election, the Board shall establish or reaffirm the continuance of Region and National Committees as necessary to achieve association objectives.

 ARTICLE 7